 The bill amends the Scrap Metal Theft Reduction Act to enhance law enforcement's ability to investigate violations and establishes criminal penalties for certain infractions.
 It grants the attorney general jurisdiction over the act's implementation and enforcement, allowing for the employment of agents, investigation, and issuance of subpoenas.
 Notably, the bill authorizes Kansas law enforcement officers to conduct investigations and requires them to submit reports to the attorney general, regardless of local actions taken.
-Additionally, it repeals previous provisions that allowed municipalities to enact conflicting ordinances regarding scrap metal regulations.
+The bill also repeals previous provisions that allowed municipalities to enact conflicting ordinances regarding scrap metal regulations.

 Statutes affected: